 Invest in the infrastructure which ensures we’re designing, making, and testing our products for maximum performance, life, and safety.
 Earn a suitable return on our investments through fair-for-all pricing, enabling us to reinvest in the business and be there for our customers for the long-term.

 I’d like to introduce you to one of the finest management teams in the industry.
 Through internal growth, strategic acquisitions and targeted recruiting, we’ve assembled a group of executives second to none in their knowledge of the energy storage and power electronics industries.
 All told, our management team alone approaches almost 200 years of collective experience in these two industries.
 People who have been “around the block”, know the fastest path to solutions, and have their own trusted networks of relationships.
 We look forward to adding you the visitor to this network of trust.

-As COO at Navitas, John Sapp is responsible for Manufacturing, Quality, Purchasing, Engineering, Program Management and Field Service.
+As President & COO at Navitas, John Sapp is responsible for overseeing Manufacturing, Quality, Purchasing, Engineering, Marketing, Program Management and Field Service.

 In this role John brings 10 years of cell-module-pack engineering / manufacturing / program / project / product management experience in lithium ion batteries as an executive at A123 Systems.
 During his tenure at A123, he helped developed the automotive division from a 12 person “start-up” into a global $500M operation making tens of millions of battery cells and hundreds of thousands of battery packs in facilities around the world supplying product to virtually all the major automotive OEM’s.
 John’s leadership roles include Operations, Engineering, Program Management, Supplier Quality and Business Development along with spending several years in China as the President of the China Division responsible for over 1,000 employees in 1M sq ft of facilities spread across 5 buildings in 2 different cities.